Stage 1 - Hampton Court Palace to Staines-upon-Thames Pier (13 miles)

 Some more links to the Surrey Diggers are below.

-Songs: The Diggers Song (World Turned Upside Down) - follow the link to read the words and download different versions or click on DICK GAUGHAN to get his version of The Diggers Song” courtesy of www.seedstar.net, original lyrics by Leon Rosselson.
+Songs: The Diggers Song (World Turned Upside Down) - follow the link to read the words and download different versions or click on DICK GAUGHAN to get his version of The Diggers Song' courtesy of Seedstar, original lyrics by Leon Rosselson.

 The St Mary's website is well worth a visit to read its tour of the church and the history associated with it.
 The British History Online website contains a detailed early history of Walton-on-Thames.

-In the last few years the centre of Walton-on-Thames (area between Hepworth Avenue, the High Street and New Zealand Avenue) has been mostly redeveloped with the building of a new centre called "The Heart".
-It is an up market shopping centre with many restaurants with flats above.
+In recent years the centre of Walton-on-Thames (area between Hepworth Avenue, the High Street and New Zealand Avenue) has been mostly redeveloped with the building of a new centre called "The Heart".
+It is an up-market shopping centre with many restaurants and flats above.

 Continue along the towpath, past the Anglers pub and through a parking area.

 The path to the right leads past the back of the marina to Bridge Street and the western end of Walton viaduct.
-On crossing the footbridge look across the river to see the entrance to Shepperton Marina.
+On crossing the footbridge, over the boat entrance to Walton Marina, look across the river to see the entrance to Shepperton Marina.
 Immediately over the footbridge is Walton Marina shop and on the river next to it is a small pier with some boats for sale.

-Walton Bridge was rebuilt in 1999.
-The previous bridge is to the right.
-The new bridge is the 5th built here.
+The 6th Walton Bridge was opened on 22 July 2013.
+The previous bridge stayed in place as a cycle and pedestrian path until shortly afterwards.
 Originally the only crossing point was a ford a few hundred yards up river.